RedVelvetSky/Telegram-Userbot/README.md

 ## **Key Workflows**

 ### Main Workflow
-- The bot continuously listens to messages in the specified chat.
+- The bot continuously listens to messages in the specified chat, mainly via next function:
+    ```python
+    @app.on_message(filters.chat(chat_id) & filters.text)
+    async def handle_message(client: Client, message: Message)
+    ```
-- It processes messages based on relevance and activity.
+- It processes messages based on their relevance defined by `is_relevant_message(message_text: str) -> bool:` function, RAG pipeline and probabilities.
-- Responds with predefined phrases, retrieved answers, or simply generated responses using OpenAI.
+- Responds contextually and updates message history, retrieved answers, or just ignores.

 ### Message Queuing
 - Messages are queued and sent with a delay to mimic human behavior.
 - Supports personalized replies and general chat messages.

-### Inactivity Monitoring
+### Inactivity Monitoring and Time Zones
-- If the chat is inactive for a configured period, the bot generates a contextual message to re-engage users.
+- If the chat is inactive for a configured period, the bot generates a contextual message to re-engage users (disabled by default).
+- Bot is inactive for certain period of time (configured in `.env`).

 ---